tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 * `status.logisticsStatus`: is the aggregate of all lines [Order logistics statuses](#order-logistics-status).
 * `version`: the  Tradecloud order version number.
 * `eventDates`: some key order event date/times.
-* `meta`: meta information, including source and trace info, about this messsage
+* `meta`: meta information, including source and trace info, about this messsage.
 * `lastUpdatedAt`: is the latest date time the order has been changed, useful for polling orders.

 ### Buyer order